Rakhulsr/gommerce/README.md

 Go-Commerce is a robust and scalable e-commerce application built from the ground up using the Go programming language.
 This project leverages Go's powerful concurrency features and strong typing to deliver a fast, secure, and reliable backend service.
 It is designed to handle common e-commerce functionalities, providing a solid foundation for any online store.
+Live Demo: You can explore the live application at https://tokobulan.site/.

 ## Key Features
 - Product Management: Comprehensive CRUD (Create, Read, Update, Delete) operations for managing products, including details like price, stock, and descriptions.